Jill DembowskiAssistant Professor

 Bayer School of Natural and Environmental Sciences

-Ph.D., Molecular, Cellular, and Developmental Biology, University of Pittsburgh, 2009
+Education:Ph.D. in Molecular, Cellular and Developmental Biology, University of Pittsburgh, 2009

-Dr. Dembowski performed her graduate work with Dr. Paula Grabowski at the University of Pittsburgh where she investigated mechanisms of alternative pre-mRNA splicing regulation in the nervous system.
-She carried out her postdoctoral work with Dr. John Woolford at Carnegie Mellon University where she investigated mechanisms of eukaryotic ribosome assembly.
-She then pursued a second postdoctoral position with Dr. Neal DeLuca at the University of Pittsburgh School of Medicine where she investigated protein recruitment to viral DNA using proteomic approaches.
+Dr. Dembowski completed her graduate work at the University of Pittsburgh where she investigated mechanisms of alternative pre-mRNA splicing regulation in the nervous system.
+She then performed her postdoctoral work at Carnegie Mellon University where she investigated protein-RNA interactions and mechanisms of eukaryotic ribosome assembly.
+Continuing her interests in nucleic acid-protein interactions, she then pursued a second postdoctoral position at the University of Pittsburgh School of Medicine where she developed proteomic and imaging techniques to study protein recruitment to viral DNA.
 Dr. Dembowski joined the Department of Biological Sciences at Duquesne University as an Assistant Professor in 2019.
+The Dembowski lab investigates the involvement of cellular proteins in the regulation of viral DNA replication and gene expression.

-Click here for a full listing of publications.
+Click here for a full listing of publications: https://scholar.google.com/citations?hl=en&user=GkhawD4AAAAJ&view_op=list_works&sortby=pubdate

 Dembowski JA and DeLuca NA.
 (2018) Temporal Viral Genome-Protein Interactions Define Distinct Stages of Productive Herpesviral Infection. mBio 9(4): e011820-18.